TroikaTronix/BigSurDrawingTest/README.md

 This file demonstrates a serious bug in the Big Sur Beta 9.

-On previous versions of macOS, when you invalidated an area using setNeedsDisplayInRect:, calling the `getRectsBeingDrawn:count:` method in the drawRect: method for a view would correctly return the invalidated area.
+On previous versions of macOS, when you invalidated an area using `setNeedsDisplayInRect:`, calling the `getRectsBeingDrawn:count:` method in the drawRect: method for a view would correctly return the invalidated area.

 Under Big Sur Beta 9, calling `getRectsBeingDrawn:count:` to determine the invalid area always returns the entire frame of the view.
 This is bad because routines that rely on `getRectsBeingDrawn:count:` to optimize drawing are getting the wrong information, and will draw more than they need to draw.